Reliance Industries AGM 2022: RIL shares close flat in a weak market

 Shares of Reliance Industries Ltd (RIL) closed on a flat note today even as the Mukesh Ambani-led conglomerate was holding its 45th annual general meeting (AGM).
 At 3:00 pm, a hour after the meeting began, RIL stock was trading 0.81 per cent lower at Rs 2,597.55 on the BSE.
 The stock closed at Rs 2,618.75 in the previous session.
+Later, the RIL stock closed 0.84 per cent or Rs 22 lower at Rs 2,596.80 on BSE.

-However, RIL shares trade higher than the 20-day, 50-day, 100-day and 200-day moving averages but lower than 5-day moving averages.
+However, RIL shares stand higher than the 20-day, 50-day, 100-day and 200-day moving averages but lower than 5-day moving averages.
 RIL share has gained 16.88 per cent in one year and risen 10 per cent since the beginning of this year.
 Total 4.59 lakh shares of the firm changed hands amounting to a turnover of Rs 120.20 crore on BSE.

 ALSO READ: Reliance AGM 2022: Jio to offer 5G services by Diwali 2022